mlopatka/recipe-book/README.md

 A collection of the various recipes I've gathered/collected.
 PRs welcome

 ## Format:
 I'd prefer measurements to be in metric when possible.
-Since most ovens in North America are in Farenheit, I will probably use that for temperatures.
+For temperatures, please redundantly list both Celcius and Farenheit.

 Ideally, each recipe will have the format of: